dgendill/render-document/README.md

 exercise.
 It is usable, but I'm sure there are better options out there.

 # Changelog
-Jan 7 - Initial work on parser that goes from text to document structure.
+- Jan 7, Initial work on parser that goes from text to document structure.
-Jan 3 - Initial commit.
-Can render document to text.
+- Jan 3, Can render document to text.

 # Library Usage